cwi-dis/cwi-pcl-codec/INSTALL.md

   to the program:
   evaluate_compression --input_directories=<full path to directory with datafiles>

-Not so easy (tedious, but not difficult) install PCL 1.8.0 from source: (all platforms):
+Other platforms: install PCL 1.8.1 from source:
 ----------------------------------------------------------------------------------------

 * Get PCL source code from 'https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.8.1'